Duality of Anderson T-motives

-Remaining parts of the paper are of secondary importance, they are independent of the main results and between themselves.
-Lemma 1.10 gives the explicit matrix form of the definition of duality of abelian T-motives.
-Since Taguchi in [T] gave a definition of dual to a Drinfeld module, we prove in Proposition 1.12.3 that the definition of the present paper is equivalent to the original definition of Taguchi.
-Section 1.14 contains a definition of duality for abelian $\tau$-sheaves ([BH], Definition 2.1), but we do not develop this subject.
-We prove in Section 10 that pure T-motives have duals which are pure T-motives as well, and some related results (a proof that the dual of an abelian $\tau$-sheaf is also an abelian $\tau$-sheaf can be obtained using ideas of Section 10).
-In Section 11 we consider T-motives having the completely non-pure row echelon form, and we give an explicit formula for their duals.
-In Section 12 we consider abelian T-motives with complete multiplication, and we give for them a very simple version of the proof of the first part of the main theorem.
-Section 13 contains some explicit formulas for abelian T-motives of complete multiplication.
+Further on, we prove in Section 10 that pure t-motives have duals which are pure t-motives as well, and some related results (a proof that the dual of an abelian $\tau$-sheaf is also an abelian $\tau$-sheaf can be obtained using ideas of Section 10).
+In Section 11 we consider t-motives having the completely non-pure row echelon form, and we give an explicit formula for their duals.
+In Section 12 we consider t-motives with complete multiplication, and we give for them a very simple version of the proof of the first part of the main theorem.
+Section 13 contains some explicit formulas for t-motives of complete multiplication.
 In 13.1 we describe the dual lattice, in 13.2 we show that the results of Section 12 are compatible with (the first form of) the main theorem of complete multiplication.
-Section 13.3 contains an explicit proof of the main theorem for abelian T-motives with complete multiplication by two types of simplest fields.
-Section 13.4 gives us an application of the notion of duality to the reduction of abelian T-motives (subject in development, see [L2]).
+Section 13.3 contains an explicit proof of the main theorem for t-motives with complete multiplication by two types of simplest fields.
+Section 13.4 gives us an application of the notion of duality to the reduction of t-motives (subject in development, see [L]).

 {\bf Notations. }